 At the law office of Worman & Sheffler, P.A., our attorneys have in-depth knowledge of the intricacies of construction law and will protect your interests in construction liens and bond claims.
 Mr. Worman has assisted with drafting significant construction lien and bond legislation and is a well-known lecturer and contributing author on Florida’s construction liens and bond laws.

 At Worman & Sheffler, P.A., we successfully file and enforce construction liens and bond claims through the judicial system by engaging in litigation for payment or force of property sale.
 We remain current on statutory requirements for required written notices and deadlines necessary for effective lien and bond resolutions.
-Our office is located in Winter Park, Florida, and we serve clients throughout the State of Florida.
+Our office is located in Maitland, Florida, and we serve clients throughout the State of Florida.
 Contact us at 407-843-5353 or 888-279-3811(toll-free.)